MoustafaWehbe/true-match/README.md

 A dating app for those who have the guts to go live and chat with potential matches

+Click the image below to watch the demo:

 [![Watch the video](https://img.youtube.com/vi/3b0-R2eKZxI/0.jpg)](https://www.youtube.com/watch?v=3b0-R2eKZxI)

 ### Packages